nye-duo/Duo-DSpace/README.md

 This approach should be used if you want to install the Duo Extensions onto an existing vanilla DSpace instance.

+Start by following **Preparing the DSpace source** and then choose one of **Binary Installation** or **Source Installation** and finish with the **Custom Installation Steps**

+###Preparing the DSpace source

+1. Checkout the Duo version of DSpace listed in the **Dependencies** section above

+2. Migrate all of your existing localisations for your DSpace installation into this newly checked out version of DSpace (this will include things such as your themes, custom/modified DSpace classes, and configuration)

-The Duo Extensions will overwrite any existing messages files and config files for your DSpace, so you should be sure to merge the provided messages and configs with your existing ones, and place them into the config and deploy directories within the Duo Extension codebase before proceeding.
+3. The Duo Extensions will overwrite any existing messages files and config files for your DSpace, so you should be sure to merge the provided messages and configs with your existing ones, and place them into the config and deploy directories within the Duo Extension codebase before proceeding.